gSchool/movie-crud/README.md

 ### Make your own movie rating site.
 - Fork and Clone this repository and use everything you've learned in last couple weeks to complete the exercise.
+- You do not have to match the mockups exactly, but the app should be attractive.
+This is a CRUD assessment.
+Your first priority is to get all of the routes working.
+Your second prioirty is CSS.
+It's open book: you can look at previous CRUD apps you've built for guidance, but you should NOT be copying and pasting any code.

 ## HOME PAGE